hubandad/fmri-dataset/Public fMRI Dataset [English].md

 *The dataset and project address: http://fcon_1000.projects.nitrc.org/indi/retro/southwestuni_qiu_index.html*

-**Please note that for section 4, at most condition, you may find the database download link in the project page**.
+**Please note that for section 4, at most condition, you may find the database download link in the project page directly**.

 #### The End